18F/handbook/_pages/how-we-work/research-guidelines.md

 ### Storing PII and sharing research data

 The best place to store PII is not to store it at all.
 The best place online, if you _must_ collect it, is in a locked-down document on Google Drive that is only accessible to the immediate research team.
 Using that document, link each participant to a pseudonym form (eg a codename or number such "PO1") Research reports and notes should contain only those pseudonyms.
 When it comes time to release reports outside of the immediate research team, refer back to your locked-down file for the correct sharing permissions.
-Our consent forms by default ask participants to approve sharing quotations with the public, but it's always possible for someone to edit or adapt the forms to give more options.
 If you have any paper documents with PII, they always go into a locked file cabinet.

 A good rule is to check with your project lead before sharing information outside the immediate team.
 What has been approved by the GSA may not be approved by partners.
 Check the Appendix in [Design page](/design/) for detailed information about who can see what, when.
 The social media, collaboration, and security classes in GSA's Online University can also be helpful in managing access.

 Be especially mindful as you post meeting notes or sidebar conversations during interviews in Slack channels.
 No PII should go into Slack channels unless your participant has explicitly consented to have PII shared with the general public.
 And even then, be aware of the potential level of visibility any information will have once you post it in Slack.

 Carefully restricting access to personally identifiable information is a matter not just of people's right to respect but of their right to [privacy](https://methods.18f.gov/privacy/).
+For more information, please see the [Design research privacy impact assessment (PIA)](https://www.gsa.gov/cdnstatic/design_research_pia_%28signed%29.pdf).

 **Bottom line: If you have questions about sharing information, just ask.** If you're not sure if you're collecting PII, you can ask on Slack in [#research](https://gsa-tts.slack.com/archives/research) to get other researchers' perspectives, and in [#legalstuff](https://gsa-tts.slack.com/archives/legalstuff) to track down relevant policy guidance.
 If you are not sure where the right place might be to store any given file, or what access permissions to grant, you can post a question to [#infrastructure](https://gsa-tts.slack.com/archives/infrastructure).

-The [Design research privacy impact assessment (PIA)](https://www.gsa.gov/cdnstatic/design_research_pia_%28signed%29.pdf) is also a great resource.

 ## Join the research guild!

 The Guild talks in [#research](https://gsa-tts.slack.com/archives/research) and meets once a week to discuss the theory and practice of asking questions.
-The current guild leader is [Joanne McGovern](https://gsa-tts.slack.com/team/joannemcgovern).
+The current guild leaders are [Joanne McGovern](https://gsa-tts.slack.com/team/joannemcgovern) and [Ben Peterson](https://gsa-tts.slack.com/team/bpdesigns).